 You may decide that you need or want some help in creating your own strategic retire early plan.
 Or for guidance once you decide to make the leap into retirement.
 Picking a Financial Planner can be a little intimidating with all the various credentials you will see out there.
 It can be hard to make sense of what you should look for.

 I decided at age 40 that I wanted to retire when I reached age 50.
-I was saving but I needed a little more help.
+My retirement savings rate was pretty good but I needed a little more help.
 I wanted someone who could take a dispassionate view of my investments, insurance, and goals and help me set the right plan.
 My very own Strategic Retire Early Plan.

 This was back in 1998 and a very different time.
 Now you can find and learn almost anything yourself on the internet and go it alone if you have the time, aptitude, and eagerness to do so.
 However for many people there may be a need for a financial planner.
 They can offer their broader-based recommendations based on your personal financial situation to get you to your goals.

 Reasons why you might want financial planning help.

 As I mentioned above you can do the work yourself.
 Do your research and learn everything you need to learn about personal finance, insurance, and investing.
 Nothing says you shouldn’t still do that even if you choose to find a financial planner.
 To me it is like building a house, repairing a car, or stitching up a gash in my arm.
 Sure I could try to learn how to do it but maybe it’s best I go to professional.
 Someone who has extensive training and experience in this specialized field.
 We all can’t be great at everything.

 That said, some people are very good at self-financial planning.
 If you are then go for it.
 I happen to be pretty good at performing many auto repairs so I get that.
 I just wasn’t that on top of financial matters.